riodelphino/zk-snacks-explorer.nvim/README.md

 - Shows Git and Diagnostics sign icons
 - Search by the title
 - Watch for files and directories (add/modify/rename/delete)
-- Sorter is customizable (Integrated with built-in picker sort system)
+- Sort can be cahnged
+- Built-in Sorters and Custom Sorters
 - Built-in Queries and Custom Queries
 - User Config

 (in future)
-- Custom sorters
 - Custom actions

 ## Screen shots